TerrySimBar/NYC-Crime-Dashboard/README.md

 <br>

 ### Features
-- Use Pyhton and Pandas to clean and format a CSV dataset to load a database.
+- Use Python and Pandas to clean and format a CSV dataset to load a database.

 - Use Sqlite3 to create and load a database from a Pandas dataframe.